HTA DATA TYPES AND STANDARDS

 HTA data currently comprises:

-- High-plex whole slide image data collected using cyclic immunofluorescence (CyCIF) and similar methods
+- High-plex whole slide image data collected using cyclic immunofluorescence (CyCIF), ORION, and 3D CyCIF

 - Spatial feature tables computed from high-plex image data describing marker intensity and morphological features at a single cell level